How Splunk Enterprise licensing works

-Splunk takes in data from sources you designate and processes it so that you can analyze it in Splunk.
-We call this process "indexing".
-For information about the exact indexing process, refer to "What Splunk does with your data" in the Getting Data In Manual.
+Splunk Enterprise takes in data from sources you designate and processes it so that you can analyze it.
+We call this process indexing.
+For information about the exact indexing process, see How Splunk software handles your data in Getting Data In.

 About the connection between the license master and license slaves

 When a license master instance is configured, and license slaves are added to it, the license slaves communicate their usage to the license master every minute.
-If the license master is unreachable for any reason, the license slave starts a 24-hour timer.
-If the license slave cannot reach the license master for 24 hours, search is blocked on the license slave (although indexing continues).
-Users will not be able to search data in the indexes on the license slave until that slave can reach the license master again.
+If the license master is unreachable for any reason, the license slave starts a 72 hour timer.
+If the license slave cannot reach the license master for 72 hours, search is blocked on the license slave (although indexing continues).
+Users cannot search data in the indexes on the license slave until that slave can reach the license master again.

-When you first install a downloaded copy of Splunk, that instance of Splunk is using a 60 day Trial Enterprise license.
-This license allows you to try out all of the Enterprise features in Splunk for 60 days, and to index up to 500 MB of data per day.
+When you first install a downloaded copy of Splunk Enterprise, that instance uses a 60 day Enterprise Trial license.
+This license allows you to try out all of the features in Splunk Enterprise for 60 days, and to index up to 500 MB of data per day.

 Once the 60 day trial expires (and if you have not purchased and installed an Enterprise license), you are given the option to switch to Splunk Free.
 Splunk Free includes a subset of the features of Splunk Enterprise and is intended for use in standalone deployments and for short-term forensic investigations.
 It allows you to index up to 500 MB of data a day indefinitely.

-Important: Splunk Free does not include authentication or scheduled searches/alerting.
-This means that any user accessing your Splunk installation (via Splunk Web or the CLI) will not have to provide credentials.
-Additionally, scheduled saved searches/alerts will no longer fire.
+Important: Splunk Free does not include authentication, scheduled searches, or alerting.
+This means that any user accessing your installation (via Splunk Web or the CLI) will not have to provide credentials.
+Additionally, scheduled saved searches or alerts will no longer fire.

-If you want to continue using Splunk's Enterprise features after the 60 day Trial expires, you must purchase an Enterprise license.
+If you want to continue using Splunk Enterprise features after the 60 day Trial expires, you must purchase an Enterprise license.
 Contact a Splunk sales rep to learn more.